craws/OpenAtlas/sphinx/source/entity/place.rst

 spatial, events, sources etc.).
 Furthermore, places can be divided into multiple subunits to record archaeological information.
-For more information on those subunits see :doc:`feature`, :doc:`stratigraphic_unit`, :doc:`artifact`, and Human remains as well as a detailed workflow example (:doc:`/examples/archaeological_data`).
+For more information on those subunits see :doc:`feature`, :doc:`stratigraphic_unit`, :doc:`artifact`, and :doc:`/entity/human_remains` as well as a detailed workflow example (:doc:`/examples/archaeological_data`).

 An example of a place would be a graveyard.
 That place is the superior unit.